openshift/network-metrics-daemon/README.md

-# network-metrics-daemon
+# Network Metrics Daemon

-network-metrics-daemon is a daemon component that collects and publishes network related metrics
+Network Metrics Daemon is a daemon component that collects and publishes network related metrics

 ## Rationale